A Heart-Healthy Holiday Recipe

 - 1 cup low-sodium beef broth

-Preheat the oven to 375° F. On a clean surface, rub the lamb with 1 Tbsp. olive oil and season with salt and pepper.
+Preheat the oven to 375° F. On a clean surface, rub the lamb with 1 Tbsp. light olive oil and season with salt and pepper.
 Arrange half the herbs and all the garlic on the meat.
 (Personally, I'm not a big fan of sage and thyme, but I included them as options in case you are.)
 Roll the meat tightly and tie with kitchen twine at 1-inch intervals.

 Heat the remaining 1 Tbsp. olive oil in skillet over medium heat.
 Add the seasoned and herbed rolled lamb to the skillet and sear until brown on all sides.
 Transfer lamb into small roasting pan.
 Add wine to the pan.